Bab al-Shams: Comments

 Responding to the eviction of the site by Israeli police, the UN secretary General Ban Ki-moon, noted that the protestors had been "largely non-violent", adding that the right to stage peaceful protest should be "fully respected".
 Ban re-iterated his position that Israel should scrap its plans for development in the E1 area stating that "Israeli settlements in the West Bank are illegal under international law" and that "any such settlement plans for E1 must be rescinded".

 After ordering the evacuation of the site, despite an Israeli Supreme court injunction against its demolition, the Israeli prime minister, Benjamin Netanyahu, stated that "We will not allow anyone to harm the contiguity between Jerusalem and Maale Adumim".
 Palestinian leaders also commented on the event.

 Majid Suweilim, professor of political science at Al Quds University described Bab al Shams as "a direct challenge to the shift of Israeli policy towards the extreme right".
 He said that the message from the activists was that discussion over negotiations and international pressure had failed and that on the ground there should be a shift towards "democratic, resilient, peaceful popular resistance".

 The protest mirrors Israeli settlements tactics, though Palestinian activists say "this land is ours".
 A Time report on the event contrasted the "unusual briskness" in which the Palestinian site was evacuated with the Jewish settlement outposts of which there are around 100, that although illegal under Israeli law, are supplied with utilities by the Israeli government and protected by the Israeli army.

 Name

-The name of the village is inspired by the novel Bab Al Shams by the Lebanese writer Elias Khoury who supported the idea.
+The name of the village is inspired by the novel Bab Al-Shams, published in English as Gate of the Sun, by the Lebanese writer Elias Khoury who supported the idea.

 Culture

-Arab Israeli singer Tamer Nafar wrote and sang a song about Bab al-Shams.
+Palestinian Israeli singer Tamer Nafar wrote and sang a song about Bab al-Shams.